villadora/express-http-proxy/README.md

   )
 ```

-In this example, when ```memoizeHost:false```, each request will have a coin tosses chance of getting either host.
+In this example, when ```memoizeHost:false```, the coinToss occurs on each
+request, and each request could get either value.

-Conversely, When ```memoizeHost:true```,  the coinToss would occur on the first request, and all additional requests would return that value.
+Conversely, When ```memoizeHost:true```,  the coinToss would occur on the first
+request, and all additional requests would return the value resolved on the
+first request.

 #### decorateRequest